 Check out The Judy Room’s Spotlight on The Wizard of Oz here.

 February 24, 1939: Here are two fantastic documents that give details about the “house falling” effect in The Wizard of Oz.
-This is the shot of the house falling into the camera which was filmed by dropping a model house onto the floor of a soundstage, painted to look like clouds.
+This is the shot of the house falling into the camera, which was filmed by dropping a model house onto the floor of a soundstage that was painted to look like clouds.
 The film was then run in reverse to achieve the effect of the house falling “into” the camera.

 Check out The Judy Room’s Spotlight on The Wizard of Oz here.

-February 24, 1940: This photo was snapped of Judy at an event in Hollywood enjoying a bounty of food.
+February 24, 1940: This photo was snapped of Judy enjoying a bounty of food at an unknown event in Hollywood.
 Obviously, this wasn’t taken anywhere near MGM Studios!

 Here is the original ending (with an assist from Tony Martin):